gmanchon/kampai/README.md

 - provide access to generic canai package classes in project rails classes, not only rails command

+- KANPAI_PACKAGE_ROOT allows to trun commands from anywhere in the project structure

 # install

 ``` bash